-This is back cover of the third issue of Brandon Graham’s Multiple Warheads series from Image comics.
+This is page 16 of the third issue of Brandon Graham’s Multiple Warheads series from Image comics.
 Art is on 11 x 17 bristol.

 Things have been busy at McConnell Art HQ.
 After that amazing fund raiser for last week, I have a massive stack of art to mail out.
 Expect an announcement next week about a new contest and artist being represented!

 In regards to the brunch contest, the entries have been tallied and a choice has been made.
 After much diliberation and discussion, Brandon has decided on a winner.
 Thanks to everyone for their brunch suggestions.
 It was not an easy choice.
 Brandon has decided to give each of the non-winning entries a copy of our forthcoming coming sketchbook as a treat and thank you.
 Ain’t he swell.

 At first I was inundated by the thickness of the Breakfast Air in the place.
 It was like someone was pumping in aerosol strawberry jam through the vents, like the mobsters do with oxygen at the casinos in Vegas.

 The second thing was the maitre d’, Abraham Lincoln.